la1k/la100k_simulator/README.md

 ## Quickstart
 websim:
 - You can start the websim from the repository's root directory by running `./websim/docker/start.sh` from your terminal.
+- Then open your preferred web-browser at http://localhost:8080/.
 - Click the sign you want to work with, in this case it will most likely be `LA100K`.
 - Click on the "Development" tab in the tabbed panel on the bottom of the page.
    - The panel will contain the current connection status to the sequence generation software.